finnoaa-dot/Portfolio/MYPROJECTS.md

 ## Other Notable Projects

-AI + loyalty strategy engagement for a Fintech firm [Link]
+AI + loyalty strategy engagement for a Fintech firm

-A new communication and marketplace app for the agriculture industry [Link]
+A new communication and marketplace app for the agriculture industry

-DTaaS pricing strategy effort for a Food & Beverage industry giant [Link]
+DTaaS pricing strategy effort for a Food & Beverage industry giant

 ## My Articles